open-telemetry/semantic-conventions/docs/database/database-spans.md

 > [!NOTE]
 > The `db.query.text` is intended to identify individual queries.
 Even though
-> is it sanitized if captured by default, it still could have high cardinality and
+> it is sanitized if captured by default, it could still have high cardinality and
 > might reach hundreds of lines of code.
 >
-> The `db.query.summary` is intended to provide less granular grouping key that
+> The `db.query.summary` is intended to provide a less granular grouping key that
-> can be used as a span name or a metric attribute in a common case.
+> can be used as a span name or a metric attribute in common cases.
 It SHOULD
 > only contain information that has a significant impact on the query, database,
 > or application performance.